 George William Frederick, the future George III, was born prematurely at Norfolk House in London in the early morning of 4th June, 1738.
 He was the son of Frederick, Prince of Wales and Augusta of Saxe-Gotha.

-Prince George recieved an excellent education and showed himself to be especially fond of military history.
+Prince George received an excellent education and showed himself to be especially fond of military history.
 His father, commonly known as Poor Fred, died on 20th March, 1751 aged 48, unmourned by his parents, who both despised him.
 George became Heir Apparent at twelve years old.